Sydney Domestic Violence Lawyers

-Domestic violence is a serious charge and well known in NSW, with 1 in 6 women, and 1 in 16 men being subjected to a form of domestic violence from a current or previous partner according to the Australia Bureau of Statistics 2017, which is one of the many reasons you should seek legal representation by an experienced professional, to ensure that you have a well-organized and solid case, and do not become part of the recent statistic.
+Domestic violence cases are serious and well known in NSW, with 1 in 6 women, and 1 in 16 men being subjected to a form of domestic violence from a current or past partner according to the Australia Bureau of Statistics 2017, which is one of the many reasons you should seek legal representation by an experienced professional, to ensure that you have a well-organized and solid case, and do not become part of the recent statistic.

-If you have been charged with domestic violence, family violence, breach of AVO (Apprehended Violence Orders) or of ADVO (Apprehended Domestic Violence Orders), it is essential that you inquire into advice and legal experience immediately, this can often be the defining factor of a successful case, as gaining legal advice can assist in giving you the knowledge required to not do or say anything unethical, as it may affect your case further on.
+If you have been charged with domestic violence, family violence, breach of AVO (Apprehended Violence Orders) or of ADVO (Apprehended Domestic Violence Order), it is essential that you contact lawyers immediately, this can often be the defining factor of a successful case, as gaining legal advice can assist in giving you the knowledge required to not do or say anything unethical because it may affect your case further on.

 This is where Ross Hill & Associate Solcitiors assist directly and professionally, with decades of experience within criminal law as specialized and leading professionals, and also offering urgent telephone advice 24 hours daily, you could not be in better hands.